 According to the Regulation (EU) 2019/2152 on European business statistics, confidential data transmitted to the Commission (Eurostat) by the appropriate national authorities shall be flagged as confidential in accordance with national legislation.

-To ensure a consistent record of data, the Commission (Eurostat) shall, exclusively for Statistical purpose (s), transmit to the appropriate national authorities of Member States other than the reporting country, data concerning Multinational enterprise group (s) and their constituent units, including confidentiality flags, when at least one legal unit of the group is in the territory of that Member State.
+To ensure a consistent record of data, the Commission (Eurostat) shall, exclusively for Statistical purpose (s), transmit to the appropriate national authorities of Member States other than the reporting country and to the members of the European System of Central Banks (ESCB), data concerning Multinational enterprise group (s) and their constituent units, when at least one legal unit of the group is in the territory of that Member State or, if no legal unit in the territory, when the ultimate controlling unit of the group is in the territory of that Member State (e.g. the controlling unit is natural person) provided that an authorization from the national statistical institutes whose units are in the group concerned is given.

 7.2.
 Confidentiality - data treatment

-EGR data are stored by the Commission (Eurostat) and by the national statistical authorities (NSAs) in the EU MSs and EFTA countries in a secure area with restricted and controlled access.
+EGR data are stored by the Commission (Eurostat) , by the national statistical authorities in the EU Member States and EFTA countries and by central banks in the EU Member States in a secure area with restricted and controlled access.

 The transmission of the EGR data is done in an encrypted form and by electronic means via the Commission (Eurostat) single entry point for exchange of confidential data EDAMIS.